 It is the policy of MD Anderson to protect the privacy and records access rights that apply to records maintained by or for MD Anderson about its current and former students by complying with the Family Educational Rights and Privacy Act (FERPA) at all times.
-FERPA, 20 U.S.C., §1232g, and 34 C.F.R., Part 99 provide students with the following rights with respect to their education records:
+FERPA, 20 U.S.C., §1232g, and 34 C.F.R., Part 99 provide students with the certain rights with respect to their education records.
+Refer to the Student Rights Under the Family Educational Rights and Privacy Act (FERPA) (ACA1222).